- Introduction to OPRAmachine

 - 5. Write API

 The write API is designed to be used by authorities to create their own requests in the system.
-The API is currently used by mySociety's FOI Register software to support using Alaveteli as a disclosure log for all OPRA activity at a particular public body.
+We are exploring potential applications of this API to allow requests to be added to OPRAmachine from outside sources, such as town websites.
 More technical information about the write API is available on the Alaveteli wiki.